-ptclCountType (string, optional, default = emitCounting)
+ptclCountType (string, optional, default = species dependent)

 Describes how the emission of fractional or multiple secondary particles is handled.
-This parameter is optional, and defaults to emitCounting.
-In the following, a primary macroparticle represents P physical particles and the expected number of secondary physical particles is $S = P \times SEY$.
+This parameter is optional; the default value is emitCounting for constant-weight species, and and vwCounting for variable-weight species.
+In the following, a primary macroparticle represents P physical particles and the expected number of secondary physical particles is $S = P \times SEY$ .
 Valid options are: